lauriklem/social-media-app/README.md

 ## Project structure
 The application consists of three parts:

-1. *Client* is a single-page application developed using React.
+1. *Client* is a single-page application that is developed using React.
-2. *Server* developed using Node.js and Express.
+2. *Server* is developed using Node.js and Express.
 3. *Database* is a MariaDB database.

 ## Authors